birkin/rust__the_book/README.md

     - chapter14 has shows how simply implenting the Iterator trait by defining a next method -- automatically provides access to all the other Iterator methods (zip, map, filter, sum, maybe-more)

+- smart pointers... (chapter 15)

+    - "...A pointer is a general concept for a variable that contains an address in memory.
+This address refers to, or “points at,” some other data.
+The most common kind of pointer in Rust is a reference..."

+    - "...Smart pointers, on the other hand, are data structures that not only act like a pointer but also have additional metadata and capabilities..."

 ---

 #### logging...